sail-c/jwst-spring/_sources/version/index.md.txt

 **v1.4**：Improve the flat image construction algorithm (for detection, dq, and error), and update the strategy to create a flat image every 6 months; add an outlier masking step.

+**v1.5**：Constructing a super background replaces the scheme of constructiong a flat file.

 `v1.0：JWST Calibration pipeline v1.12.5； CRDS pmap 1177`

 `v1.1：JWST Calibration pipeline v1.12.5； CRDS pmap 1179`